There has been code provided throughout the course in live code

 Use some of the exploration techniques from Lab 1 to explore the dataset before you start modelling.

-# Try some plotting function to explore the data here
+# Try some plotting functions to explore the data here

 Due to technical issues, the alternative dataset has been removed, apologies for the reduced variety in the lab.
 A solution will be sought for future APTS courses.